techidaily/site-facebook/source/_posts/how-to-recover-your-facebook-account-when-you-cant-log-in.md

 ## 4\.
 Report Your Hacked Facebook Account

- In the event that your account was hacked and is posting spam while you can no longer access it, you should report your Facebook account as compromised on[Facebook.com/hacked](http://www.facebook.com/hacked) .
+ In the event that your account was hacked and is posting spam while you can no longer access it, you should report your Facebook account as compromised on [Facebook.com/hacked](http://www.facebook.com/hacked) .

 ![Report a compromised Facebook account](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/07/Facebook-Report-Compromised-Account.jpg)